-Why do some case studies fizz with value while others can even blunt your marketing?
+Why do some case studies fizz with value while others weaken your marketing?
 Powerful metrics and strong quotes from a well-known brand will help.
 But there’s more to it.

 Wading through porridge?